theGeekyLad/hopsearch-extension/README.md

 ### It's officious, how do I stop it?

 It could be meddlesome while typing with heavy shortcuts, I understand.
-Just `Alt+H` or click on the extension button in the Chrome toolbar and then click on _Pause_.
+Just `Alt+H` or click on the extension button zin the Chrome toolbar and then click on _Pause_.

 ### Tell me a nice shortcut!